Tera-MIND: Tera-scale mouse brain simulation via spatial mRNA-guided diffusion: RESULTS

 \textbf{Pathway identification}: In the context of the GLUT pathway, Fig.~\ref{Fig5} (a, b) present a highly consistent and spatially comparable localization of \textit{Slc17a6} and \textit{Slc17a7} expression patterns across two independent supporting instances.
 These expression maps are accurately registered in 3D space and align well with the ones from our main results and previous studies~\cite{yao2023high,zhang2023molecularly}.
 Similarly as observed in the main results, Fig.~\ref{Fig5} (c) and (d) illustrate that Tera-MIND is capable of learning strong and heterogeneous \textit{Slc17a6}-\textit{Slc17a7} attention levels driven by the positively correlated gene expression levels.
 This suggests their synergistic and collective roles in regulating neurotransmission and cellular morphology across overlapped regions.
 Regarding the DOPA pathway, despite the absence of the olfactory bulb in the raw data of the supporting mouse brains, the gene expression patterns of \textit{Nr4a2} and \textit{Th} exhibit a comparable emergence in the SN and VTA regions (See also Fig.~\ref{Fig5} (e, f)).
-Consistent with the main results, we observe reproducible and clear identification of \textit{Nr4a2}-\textit{Th} attention levels derived from Tera-MIND in the same regions for both supporting mouse brains (Fig.\ref{Fig5} (e, h)).
+Consistent with main results, the linear regression analysis of Fig.~\ref{Fig5} demonstrates the comparable correlation between gene expression and attention levels.
+Moreover, we witness reproducible and clear identification of \textit{Nr4a2}-\textit{Th} attention levels derived from Tera-MIND in the same regions for both supporting mouse brains (Fig.~\ref{Fig5} (e, h)).
 These results confirm a consistent expression pattern of critical genes associated with dopaminergic function in these specific regions.
-For more comprehensive 3D illustrations of both pathways, we refer interested readers to the side-by-side \href{https://musikisomorphie.github.io/Tera-MIND.html}{video visualizations} across all three mouse brain instances.
+Please see also the side-by-side \href{https://musikisomorphie.github.io/Tera-MIND.html}{video visualizations} for more details.